ujjwalpan001/AmbedkarGPT-Intern-Task/README.md

 ### Example Interactions

-**Question within scope:**
+**Example 1: Question within scope**

 ```
 > What is the real remedy?

-A: According to the text, the real remedy is to destroy the caste system...
+Answer: According to the text, the real remedy is to destroy the caste

-Sources:
+system and promote social equality...

+Source excerpts:
-  1. ...the real remedy is to destroy the caste system.
-Nothing else will serve...
+  1. ...the real remedy is to destroy the caste system...
+  2. ...nothing else will serve as an effective solution...
 ```

-**Question outside scope:**
+**Example 2: Question outside scope**

 ```
 > What are Dr. Ambedkar's views on modern technology?

-A: I cannot find this information in the provided text.
+Answer: I cannot find this information in the provided text.
 ```

-### Exiting the Application

-To terminate the program, type any of: `exit`, `quit`, or `q`
+**Exit Commands:** Type `exit`, `quit`, or `q` to terminate | Press `Ctrl+C` for immediate shutdown

-Alternatively, press Ctrl+C for immediate termination.

 ## Technical Implementation Details